 Lighting

-A good rule of thumb is to provide 1-2 watts of lighting per gallon of tank water.
-So, if you have a 20-gallon tank, you should provide 20-40 watts of lighting.
+A good rule of thumb is to provide 1-2 watts of lighting per gallon of tank water for LED fixtures.
+So, if you have a 55-gallon tank, you should provide 55-110 watts of LED lighting.
+This moderate level supports plant growth without overwhelming the fish.

 Co2 Systems